 A highly skilled workforce

-Nearly half (46%) of residents aged 16 and over living in the district are educated to degree level or above.
+46% of residents aged 16 and over living in the district are educated to degree level or above.
 This is higher than both the county (32%) and national (27%) levels.
 This also represents the eleventh highest proportion of adults educated to higher education qualifications in England, the second highest outside of London.
 The district has the third highest proportion of higher and intermediate managerial/administrative/professional occupations.